 This may sound self-serving because I am a team-building facilitator.
 But if you have a toothache, will you go to someone who has only Googled ways to cure your toothache?

 Do not begin building a team by buying modules or packages because team building is not a product, but a process that will help you equip your team to perform effectively.

 Think of team building as an intervention or a solution.

-Canned team-building programs are for everyone, and what is for everyone is to no one.
+Canned team-building programs are for everyone, and what is for everyone is for no one.

-Your team building expert should be able to help you design and develop your solutions- yes, even the ones which do not yet exist.
+Your team-building expert should be able to help you design and develop activities that build team commitments.